looxis-renaud/remotecontrolled_electric_winch/README.md

 ## usage:
 - A) prepare:
   1 - turn the VESC and receiver on
-  2 - set the transmitter to X (? unclear ?) to be able to pull out / unwind the cable 3 - pull the line out to the desired length (the VESC measures the line length that is being unwound, needed for the autostop to work)
+  2 - pull the line out to the desired length (the VESC measures the line length that is being unwound, needed for the autostop to work)
-  4 - go through your pre-flight preparations and clip in
+  3 - go through your pre-flight preparations and clip in
 - B) launch:
-  1 - switch to defaultPull (7kg pull value) to tighten the line 2 - go to prePull (~13kg pull value) to assist you to launch the glider 3 - go to takeOffPull (~40kg pull value) to gently get into the air with a slight pull towards a safety margin of 15-30m height
+  1 - switch to defaultPull (7kg pull value) and prePull (to tighten the line (~13kg pull value) to assist you to launch the glider
+  2 - go to takeOffPull (~40kg pull value) to assist you with launching the glider and gently getting into the air with a slight pull towards a safety margin of 15-30m height
-  4 -
+  4 - click "Up" Button to increase Pull
 - C) Step Towing:
-  1 - switch to defaultPull (7kg pull value) before you turn away from winch to fly back to launch site 2 - go to prePull (~13kg pull value) during turn towards next step (towards winch) to avoid line sag 3 - after successful turn, go to fullPull again
+  1 - switch to defaultPull (7kg pull value) before you turn away from winch to fly back to launch site 2 - go to prePull (~15kg pull value) during turn towards next step (towards winch) to avoid line sag 3 - after successful turn, go to fullPull again

 - C) Release